 Upcoming Classes & Events

-Yoga - all levels
+Yoga - intermediate

 Every Monday Bamford Hay barn Daylesford GL56 0YG

 Meditation is a technique for training and exploring the mind and (hopefully) the 'self' or 'that' by using various systems and methods which encourage 'one-pointed' concentration or focus.

 'Those who aspire to the state of yoga should seek the self in inner solitude through meditation.
 With body and mind controlled they should constantly practise one - pointedness, free from expectations and attachments to material possessions.'
 (1)